fabyniemeyer/resume/fniemeyer.md

 - Raised awareness regarding use of personal protective equipment.
 - Presented data in a creative new way.
 - Quality assurance and compatibility testing for Microsoft's next-gen gaming hardware & software.
 - Under NDA.
 Worked until the end of the program.
-Not a vendor position.</br></br>
+Not a vendor position (3rd party contractor).</br></br>

 **Bilingual Specialist - Customer Service & Product Testing**
 *Nintendo*